 Certain Town employees are represented by four bargaining units, with the balance governed by Town Board rules and regulations.
-The Civil Service Employees Association, Inc., the Teamsters Local 264 (Police Department) and the Teamsters Local 264 Clerical have negotiated contracts in place through December 31, 2023, December 31, 2021 and December 31, 2023, respectively.
-The Teamsters Local 264 (Highway, Drainage, and Water Departments) contract has expired as of December 31, 2020, and is currently in negotiations.
+The Civil Service Employees Association, Inc. and the Teamsters Local 264 Clerical have negotiated contracts in place through December 31, 2023.
+The Teamsters Local 264 (Highway, Drainage, and Water Departments) and Teamsters Local 264 (Police Department) have negotiated contracts in place through December 31, 2024, respectively.